team-gsri/missions-orion/.github/CONTRIBUTING.md

 ***Note:** This document extends and **overrides** the [GSRI Standard Contribution Guide](https://github.com/team-gsri/.github/blob/master/CONTRIBUTING.md).*

-## Specific branching instructions

-**Opening a pull request to master is limited to code owners.**

-Like all GSRI repositories, development must be done on a separate branch forked from master.
-However, merging code must be done through a pull request to **dev** branch.

-Pull requests to dev branch are reviewed by code owners after continuous build checks passed.
-Once merged, a mission file is continuously build and deployed to a test server.
-The mission is then eventually tested on the server by the unit.
-If the version has positive feedback, we will merge on master.

-Pull requests bypassing the dev branch will be force closed.

 ## Specific code writing instructions

 There are two ways of contributing to this repository source code :